Adam Neumann: Legal and business challenges

 According to The Wall Street Journal, Neumann chartered a Gulfstream G650 for a trip from the United States to Israel during the summer of 2018.
 Neumann and his friends spent much of the flight smoking marijuana.
 After landing in Israel, the flight crew found a cereal box stuffed with marijuana and reported it to the jet owner.
 Fearing a marijuana trafficking incident, the jet's owner ordered it to return to the US without the passengers, with Neumann and his entourage having to return on a separate flight.

 In January 2021 Neumann retained top defamation lawyer Tom Clare to defend his reputation.

 In May 2023, The Spectator published an article claiming Neumann defrauded WeWork investors and compared him to Elizabeth Holmes, an entrepreneur convicted of wire fraud in 2022, which Neumann said was defamatory.
 He requested and received a retraction stating that the article was amended to clarify that Adam Neumann did not deliberately mislead investors or break any law.

 Philanthropy

 In 2017, Neumann and his wife donated $1 million to the "Be the Match Registry" of the National Marrow Donor Program.

 Personal life

 Neumann married Rebekah Neumann in 2008.
 He lives in the Greenwich Village neighborhood of New York City with his wife and their six children.

 He has spoken of observing Shabbat with his family every week and the role Judaism has played in his personal and professional growth.

+Neumann is known to frequently appear barefoot in public; this habit was depicted in the TV series WeCrashed.